ryanchenggg/Multi-User-Mixed-Reality-Coordination-System/README.md

 ## Contribution

-1. Development of a multi-user on-site real-time interactive connection system
+1. Development of a on-site multi-user coordination system
 2. Real-time feedback of coordination results to PC-based application software

 ## System workflow